CLID: Controlled-Length Image Descriptions with Limited Data: Experimental results

 {\bf Length-control results.} Table~\ref{tab:control_precision} demonstrates the effectiveness of our approach in terms of control.
-The control precision is excellent for Levels $1$-$3$ and then starts dropping.
+The control precision is excellent for captions of Levels $1$-$3$ and then starts dropping.
 Our approach significantly outperforms the average results of~\cite{deng2020length}.
 Specifically, it improves the results in all levels, except for Level $3$, and vastly improves the results of the high levels.

-{\bf Quantitative results.} Fig.~\ref{fig:spice} shows that our method generates good-quality results, as measured by SPICE, yet with higher control.
-The quality of our results (orange) is comparable to those of~\cite{deng2020length}, trained on the trusted data (green).
+{\bf Quantitative results.} Fig.~\ref{fig:spice} shows that our method generates good-quality results, yet with higher control.
+The quality of our captions (orange) is comparable to those of~\cite{deng2020length}, trained on the trusted data (green).
 It is also compared to the quality of the results of two other possible solutions.
 In the first the model is trained on a length-balanced version of the trusted dataset (purple), and in the second on the extended dataset (gray).
 These approaches have high control precision, but on the expense of quality.
+The supplemental material extends Fig.~\ref{fig:spice} to all the levels and exhibits similar results.
+It also shows results of the other metrics, demonstrating similar improvements.
+Furthermore, it includes additional results on Flickr-30k that exhibit a similar behavior.

-Finally, to show that the high-quality information of short captions affects the output for long captions, we observe Level $7$, which does not appear in the trusted dataset at all.
-When the captioning model is naively trained on the extended dataset, the captions in this level have an average SPICE score of $11.49$.
-On the other hand, when we train the same model with our training procedure, this score increases to $19.54$.
-This happens without adding any ground-truth captions for this length level during the training.
+In order to demonstrate the impact of high-quality information from short captions on long caption generation, we observe Level $7$, which is absent from the trusted captioning dataset.
+When training a captioning model on the extended dataset without any modifications, the average SPICE score for captions at this level is $11.49$.
+However, by employing our training procedure, which does not involve the addition of any ground-truth caption at this length level, the same model achieves a significantly improved score of $19.54$.

-{\bf Qualitative results.} Fig.~\ref{fig:teaser} and Fig.~\ref{fig:qualitative} show typical outputs of our model.
-For the high levels, our captions are more elaborated and contain more details on the scene than those of~\cite{deng2020length}.
-The short captions of both models are comparable.
+{\bf Qualitative results.} Fig.~\ref{fig:teaser} illustrates representative outputs generated by our model.
+Notably, our descriptions for higher levels demonstrate greater elaboration and encompass more scene-specific details compared to the descriptions produced by~\cite{deng2020length}.
+However, short descriptions are comparable for both models.
+See supplementary materials for more qualitative results.

+To assess the quality of our captions, as rated by humans, we conducted an experiment on Amazon Mechanical Turk.
+The experiment involved presenting a triplet consisting of an image and two captions: one generated by \cite{deng2020length} and one generated by our model.
+Workers were asked to determine which caption better described the image, or if both captions were equally good.
+We randomly selected 300 image-caption triplets and assigned each to three different workers.